Memory

 When you complete a task, Claude automatically stores:

-- A summary of what was built
+- A summary of what was built (organization scope)

-- Coding patterns observed during the task
+- Coding patterns and preferences observed (personal scope)

 During /morning